braedynl/CSE231-020-SS20/FAQ.md

 At the top-right of the Spyder window, there should be a folder path.
 This path is what Spyder believes to be your CWD.
 It's likely that this path is pointing somewhere else, so click the folder icon to the right to select the same folder you placed the Python file and the .txt/.csv file, and you should be all set.

-Contact me if this did not fix the issue (letting4@msu.edu).
+Contact [me](mailto:letting4@msu.edu) if this did not fix the issue.

+#### My program is saying that this external Python file could not be found.

+See the above question, but replace '.txt/.csv file' with 'Python file' in your head.

-#### Spyder is saying that the `pylab` module could not be found.
+#### My program is saying that the `pylab` module could not be found.

-Try updating your Spyder installation (open Anaconda Navigator, click the gear icon at the top-right, and select "Update Application").
+Try updating your Spyder installation (open Anaconda Navigator, click the gear icon at the top-right of Spyder's icon, and select "Update Application").

-If the option is greyed-out and/or updating did not fix the issue, contact me (letting4@msu.edu).
+If the option is greyed-out and/or updating did not fix the issue, contact [me](mailto:letting4@msu.edu).

 ## Programming